sts10/radiation/README.md

 ### Where do my Posts Get Saved to?

-They're always save and sound in `~/radiation_posts`.
-You can edit and/or delete them there.
-Afterward you're done editing or deleting posts, just run Radiation's publish command to publish those changes.
+They're always safe and sound in `~/radiation_posts`.
+You can edit and/or delete them there as you would any `.html` file.
+After you're done editing or deleting posts, just run Radiation's publish command to publish those changes.

-Note: If you use git feel free to run `git init` in the posts directory.
+Note: If you use Git feel free to run `git init` in the posts directory.

 ### Editing the Blog Template